PoloNX/SimpleModDownloader/.github/ISSUE_TEMPLATE/bug_report.md

 **On which mod**
 Paste the link of the mod here

+**Log file**
+Paste the log file here (you can find it at /config/SimpleModDownloader/log.log) Don't launch the app again before pasting the log file, it will be overwritten

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'